computing-mq/ltg/README.md

 Date | Presenter | Topic
 ----- | --------- | -----
-Jan 18 &nbsp;&nbsp; | Diego Molla | My participation at the BioASQ Synergy Task: Question Answering for COVID-19
+Jan 18 &nbsp;&nbsp; | Diego Molla | My participation at the BioASQ Synergy Task: Question Answering for COVID-19 Mar 1 &nbsp;&nbsp; | Greg Baker | An introduction to p-adic metrics in machine learning and their application to computational morphology